 Namecheap offers affordable email hosting.
 Their basic plans allow for:

-- Starter: 1 Mailbox / 5 GB storage for emails / 2 GB storage for files /
+- Starter: $.99 a month / 1 Mailbox / 5 GB storage for emails / 2 GB storage for files /

-- Ultimate: 5 Mailboxes / 75 GB storage for emails / 30 GB storage for files / mobile sync / anti-spam / high availability mail servers
+- Ultimate: $3.99 a month / 5 Mailboxes / 75 GB storage for emails / 30 GB storage for files / mobile sync / anti-spam / high availability mail servers

-Namecheap is an excellent provider if you’re a solo creator an just need dedicated email for you and your clients.
-The best plan overall is the Pro plan as it provides spam protection.
+Namecheap is an excellent provider if you’re a solo creator an just need dedicated email.

 GoDaddy:

-GoDaddy offers professional level business hosting for small businesses.
+GoDaddy offers professional level business hosting for small businesses with Microsoft 365 tied in.
 Their plans are as follows:

-- Professional: 50 GB of storage / Microsoft office suite / HIPPA compliant emails.
+- Professional: $14.99 a month / 50 GB of storage / Microsoft office suite / HIPPA compliant emails.

 Winner: Tie